abernal30/mypweb/book/05-Big-Data-and-ML.md

 #> F-statistic:  1594 on 7 and 225 DF,  p-value: < 2.2e-16
 ```

 To make the prediction, we need to apply the function predict, but on the test set.
-Break de 5 mins () a las 12:50 kahoot final.

 ```r
 pred<-predict(model1,test)